Elders are called and chosen to lead a local body of believers. Our elders protect and lead Warsaw Community Church by:

 Todd accepted Christ at a youth conference when he was sixteen, "but it was after high school while working on a tow boat on the Mississippi River that I began to grow in my faith."
 Todd met Karen a few years later, and after their marriage, they finished missionary training.
 In 1995 WCC sent them out as missionaries to Papua New Guinea, where they spent 15 years working with the Maleu people.
 "Through God's grace, we saw several churches established, elders appointed, and the fruit of new birth apparent in countless lives."

-Over the last few years Todd has transitioned from leadership training with New Tribes Mission into his current WCC staff role as Lead Pastor.
+Over the last few years Todd has transitioned from leadership training with New Tribes Mission into his current WCC staff role as Co-Senior Pastor.
 Todd is responsible for leading and guiding the staff and congregation at WCC, as well as overseeing development and roll-out of discipleship training, and equipping leaders and teachers, as part of our discipleship strategy.
 He also serves on the weekend teaching team.
-Todd and his wife Karen have been married for 25 years, and have four children: Cameron, Frani, Maryl and Hayden.
+Todd and his wife Karen have four children: Cameron (Kaitlyn) Gerst, Frani, Maryl and Hayden.

 Scott trusted Jesus as Savior while he was in elementary school, “but didn’t start giving Him control until my junior year in high school,” when a man named John began discipling him.
 Scott has followed in John’s footsteps and loves to come alongside others and watch God work in their lives.

-With WCC since the beginning, Scott leads our discipleship initiatives and volunteers as a small group leader.
+With WCC since the beginning, Scott oversee's several ministry areas as the Pastor of Operations and helps lead our discipleship initiatives.
 Both of these positions give him a front-row seat to see God’s work.
-He and his wife Julie have four children: Kensey, Hailey, Drew, and Ellie.
+He and his wife Julie have four children: Kensey, Hailey (Luis) Flores, Drew (Mallory), and Ellie.

 Hobbies: Anything with “mountain” in the title